WELCOME TO

 (Dormant

-tet, 24”, 5” bloom, 3-4 way branching, 16-24 buds; early
+tet, 24”, 5” bloom, 3-4 way branching, 16-24 buds; early through mid

-through mid season REBLOOMER)
+season REBLOOMER)

-season bloomer in COMPASS OF THE HEART.
+early season bloomer in COMPASS OF THE HEART.
 Not only does she begin her bloom

 early in the season, but the dominant REBLOOM extends through the